jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 The `Success` status code specifically implies that the solver has a "result" to return.
 In the case that the solver converged to an optimal solution, this result will just be the optimal solution vector.
 The [`PrimalStatus`](@ref MathOptInterface.PrimalStatus) attribute returns a [`ResultStatusCode`](@ref MathOptInterface.ResultStatusCode) that explains how to interpret the result.
 In the case that the solver is known to return globally optimal solutions (up to numerical tolerances), the combination of `Success` termination status and `FeasiblePoint` primal result status implies that the primal result vector should be interpreted as a globally optimal solution.
 A result may be available even if the status is not `Success`, for example, if the solver stopped because of a time limit and has a feasible but nonoptimal solution.
 Use the [`ResultCount`](@ref MathOptInterface.ResultCount) attribute to check if one or more results are available.

 In addition to the primal status, the [`DualStatus`](@ref MathOptInterface.DualStatus) provides important information for primal-dual solvers.
-The following table lists common situations and the corresponding termination and result statuses.

-[Table of common situations and termination/primal/dual status]

-See [Duals](@ref) for a discussion of the MOI conventions for primal-dual pairs and certificates.

-Finally, to retrieve the values of each variable in the result, use the [`VariablePrimal`](@ref MathOptInterface.VariablePrimal) attribute:
+If a result is available, it may be retrieved with the [`VariablePrimal`](@ref MathOptInterface.VariablePrimal) attribute:
 ```julia
 getattribute(m, VariablePrimal(), x)
 ```
 If `x` is a `VariableRefrence` then the function call returns a scalar, and if `x` is a `Vector{VariableReference}` then the call returns a vector of scalars. `VariablePrimal()` is equivalent to `VariablePrimal(1)`, i.e., the variable primal vector of the first result.
 Use `VariablePrimal(N)` to access the `N`th result.

 See also the attributes [`ConstraintPrimal`](@ref MathOptInterface.ConstraintPrimal), and [`ConstraintDual`](@ref MathOptInterface.ConstraintDual).
+See [Duals](@ref) for a discussion of the MOI conventions for primal-dual pairs and certificates.

+### Common status situations

+The sections below describe how to interpret different status cases for three common classes of solvers.
+Most importantly, it is essential to know if a solver is expected to provide a global or only locally optimal solution when interpreting the result statuses.
+Solver wrappers may provide additional information on how the solver's statuses map to MOI statuses.

+#### Primal-dual convex solver

+A typical primal-dual solver is capable of certifiying optimality of a solution to a convex optimization problem by providing a primal-dual feasible solution with matching objective values.
+It may also certify that either the primal or dual problem is infeasible by providing a certain ray of the dual or primal, respectively.
+A solver may also provide a [facial reduction certificate](http://www.optimization-online.org/DB_FILE/2015/09/5104.pdf).
+When a primal-dual solver terminates with `Success` status, it is reasonable to assume that a primal and dual statuses of `FeasiblePoint` imply that the corresponding primal-dual results are a (numerically) optimal primal-dual pair.
+The `AlmostSuccess` status implies that the solve has completed to relaxed tolerances, so in this case `FeasiblePoint` or `NearlyFeasiblePoint` statuses would imply a near-optimal primal-dual pair.
+For all other termination statuses, there are no specific guarantees on the results returned.

+#### Global mixed-integer or nonconvex solver

+When a global solver returns `Success` and the primal result is a `FeasiblePoint`, then it is implied that the primal result is indeed a globally optimal solution up to the specified tolerances.
+Typically, no dual certificate is available to certify optimality.
+The [`ObjectiveBound`](@ref MathOptInterface.ObjectiveBound) should provide extra information on the optimality gap.

+#### Local solver

+For solvers which perform a search based only on local criteria (for example, gradient descent), without additional knowledge of the structure of the problem, we can say only that `Success` and `FeasiblePoint` imply that the primal result belongs to the class of points which the chosen algorithm is known to converge to.
+Gradient descent algorithms may converge to saddle points, for example.
+It is also possible for such algorithms to converge to infeasible points, in which case the termination status would be `Success` and the primal result status would be `InfeasiblePoint`.
+This does not imply that the problem is infeasible and so cannot be called a certificate of infeasibility.

 ## A complete example: `solveknapsack`